Tag: book

 We grew up next door to Gould Dominy on a plot outside town.
 Our plot was Birdhaven, theirs was Glen Khyber.
 We knew him as Uncle Gould and would watch fascinated as he drank tea out of the biggest teacup you ever saw.
 Size of a salad bowl.
 A flock of small dogs would be running around his ankles as he drank, seated on their wide enclosed and sun-filled stoep.

-Then he disappeared and re-appeared years later at the hoerskool as religious instruction (RI) teacher.
+Then he disappeared and re-appeared years later at the hoerskool as religious instruction (‘RI’) teacher.
 Seems he had been teaching music at some naff school in Bloemfontein all those years.
 St Andrews or St Somebody.
+He’d probably deservedly been promoted back to Harrismith.

 He had been very fond of me as a boy but he was re-meeting me as a teenager and that was about to change.
 Or would have had he not been such an amazingly tolerant and loving gentleman.

 His classroom was at the back of the school in the row of asbestos prefabs.
-For the cold Harries winters it had a cast-iron stove in one corner.
+For the cold Harries winters it had a cast-iron stove that burnt wood or coal in one corner.

-Dear old Mr Dominy would come in and start reading while tickling the inner canthus of his eye with a sharp pencil till he couldn’t stand it any longer, would then “gril” and rub his eyes vigorously, flabby cheeks wobbling, and then carry on reading.
+Dear old Mr Dominy would come in and start reading while tickling the inner canthus of his eye with a sharp pencil till he couldn’t stand it any longer, would then “gril” and rub his eyes vigorously, flabby cheeks and chins wobbling, and then carry on reading.
 Every so often he’d mutter “I’m sure we hadn’t got this far?” proving he was the only one listening to the story.
-Not even the girls, sitting in the normal school benches, would comment on the fact that we read ten pages a day but moved on a hundred pages at a time.
+Maybe also Katrina.
+But even the girls, sitting in the normal school benches, wouldn’t comment on the fact that we read ten pages a day but moved on a hundred pages at a time.

 ~~~oo0oo~~~